quire-io/guide/_docs/permission-02-project-permission.md

 ---
 There are 4 types of project members.

-- **Admin:** Can manage all tasks and members in the project.
+- **Admin:** Members who can manage all tasks and members in the project.

-- **Normal:** Can add and edit all tasks and manage the project.
+- **Normal:** Members who can add and edit all tasks and manage the project.
 Normal members can not manage project the members and delete the projects.

-- **Limited:** Can add new tasks and manage assigned tasks.
+- **Limited:** Members who can add new tasks and manage assigned tasks.
 Limited members can not manage the project's members and delete the tasks created by others.

 	**Note:** Limited members can only complete tasks that are assigned to or created by them.
 Also, he/she can can not add or move tasks to a board.
 	{: .notice--warning}

-- **Guest:** Can only read the tasks and add comments in the project.
+- **Guest:** Members who can only read the tasks and add comments in the project.

 ![project permission roles]({{ site.url }}{{ site.baseurl }}/assets/images/project-permission/project_permission.png)